-Ruminant trans fat does not seem harmful in typically consumed quantities but may be harmful in larger quantities.
+- Ruminant trans fat does not seem harmful in typically consumed quantities but may be harmful in larger quantities.

 - Saturated fat from processed meats and unprocessed red meats as well as baked goods are generally considered harmful, though some disagree with this sentiment.

 - Saturated fat from dairy (with a possible exception of butter and hard margarines) seems less harmful than from other sources.

 - Monounsaturated fat may be neutral towards health overall but beneficial and harmful when consumed from plant and animal sources, respectively.

-    - Polyunsaturated fat is generally considered neutral or beneficial towards health, though consideration of potential oxidation should be kept in mind.
+- Polyunsaturated fat is generally considered neutral or beneficial towards health, though consideration of potential oxidation and peroxidation should be kept in mind.

 Similar to the last lesson where studies on isolated protein sources were not necessarily applicable to people eating food items and mixed meals, studies on isolated fatty acids are not necessarily applicable to whole food consumption.
 It is apparent with the significant controversy alluded to above that the sources of the fats play a large role in their overall health impact.
 For this reason, much of the literature is starting to shift towards consideration of overall dietary patterns and food sources as opposed to just individual nutrients.
-With this in mind, I will discuss food groups in Lesson 10 and 11 and various diets in Lesson 13.
+With this in mind, I will discuss food groups in Lessons 10 and 11 and various diets in Lesson 13.